-We are calling on newly-appointed Minister Alex White to instigate an immediate review of Ireland's oil and gas strategy (which at present is merely relying on easily-avoidable taxes) to bring some real benefit to Ireland from the exploitation of Irish natural resources, which is set to accelerate in 2015.
+We are calling on Minister Alex White to instigate an immediate review of Ireland's oil and gas strategy (which at present is merely relying on easily-avoidable taxes) and to set up an Irish National Oil and Gas Company to bring some real benefit to Ireland from the exploitation of Irish natural resources, which is set to accelerate in 2015.

 People often ask what can be done done to address the mess that is the Irish oil and gas licensing debacle.
 More often than not, the initial suggestion is to sue the State to redress the balance for the people of Ireland and generations to come.
 Senior Counsel has advised us, as we outlined in our book, that there is an option to take on the State in a legal battle, but the odds and system are stacked against success whilst still in the process of gathering mass public demand.
 For more on the legal points, read here.

-So, whilst weighing up the legal proceedings options, we are growing the grass-roots awareness to make this something that is demanded of all parties.
+So, in parallel with weighing up the legal proceedings options, we are growing the grass-roots awareness to make this something that is demanded of all parties.